Whitehouse football ground on OS map 1921

 The South Oxford Football Club had its ground on Dean's Ham.

 Matchcard for the Amateur International England v Germany match played on Oxford City's Whitehouse Ground, 13 March 1909.
-Courtesy of Julian Lawton Smith, grandson of the England captain H Smith.
+Courtesy of Julian Lawton Smith, grandson of the England captain Herbert Smith.
 (Click image to close)

 [Football Amateur International Match 1909 Oxford City Whitehouse Ground]